This is a beginner’s guide shows how to enable the left Dock click action ‘Click to Minimize‘ in Ubuntu 22.04 and Ubuntu 21.10.

 For those familiar with Linux commands, this minimize on click feature can be enabled simply by running a single command in terminal.

-Just press Ctrl+Alt+T to open terminal, copy and paste the command below:
+Just press Ctrl+Alt+T on keyboard to open terminal, copy and paste the command below:

 gsettings set org.gnome.shell.extensions.dash-to-dock click-action 'minimize'

 And see the magic after hitting Enter on keyboard.